nicolasriquet/nicolasriquet.github.io/index.md

 ## Research

-I will soon be starting a PhD in Computer Science, in the field of Software Engineering.
+I will **soon be starting a PhD in Computer Science**, in the field of Software Engineering.
 My research interests are the following: empirical software engineering, data-driven software development, technical debt, DevOps, software engineering for machine learning.

 ### Scientific conferences attended